Upper East Side Neighborhood Review - Manhattan Moving Guide 2024

 Those looking to experience the finer, more elegant things in life belong in the Upper East Side.

-In this Manhattan Upper East Side neighborhood review, we'll look into public transportation, restaurants, average apartment rent, and home sale prices.
+This Manhattan Upper East Side neighborhood review will examine public transportation, restaurants, average apartment rent, and home sale prices.

-Whether you are interested in museum culture, fine dining or high-end shopping, there's a little bit of everything in this neighborhood.
+Whether you are interested in museum culture, fine dining, or high-end shopping, there's a little of everything in this neighborhood.

-Take a stroll down Museum Mile (Fifth Avenue between 72nd and 104th Street) and you will find some of the country's most renowned institutions like Museum of Modern Art (MoMA) and Solomon R. Guggenheim, just to name a couple.
+Take a stroll down Museum Mile (Fifth Avenue between 72nd and 104th Street), and you will find some of the country's most renowned institutions, like the Museum of Modern Art (MoMA) and Solomon R. Guggenheim, to name a couple.

 Museum Mile was once named Millionaire's Row.
-Take a look at the mansions surrounding you and it will make better sense.
+Look at the mansions surrounding you; it will make better sense.

-Head over to Madison Avenue and you're in shopping mecca, with some of the world's biggest names in haute couture.
+Head over to Madison Avenue, and you're in a shopping mecca with some of the world's biggest names in haute couture.

-High-end department stores like Barney's, Valentino and Christian Louboutin carry all classic designs and have held a strong presence at the forefront of fashion.
+High-end department stores like Barney's, Valentino, and Christian Louboutin carry all classic designs and have a strong presence at the forefront of fashion.

-This homey neighborhood is filled with mostly upper class residents, especially along Park and Madison Avenue.
+This homey neighborhood has primarily upper-class residents, especially along Park and Madison Avenue.

 Here is where you will find more of a selection of affordable apartments.